-Russian senators to ratify North Korean defense pact
+Russian senators ratify North Korean defense pact

-The agreement formalizes months of deepening security cooperation between the two nations, who were Communist allies throughout the Cold War.
+The agreement formalizes months of deepening security cooperation between the two nations, which were Communist allies throughout the Cold War.

 North Korea has become one of the most vocal and important backers of Russia's full-scale offensive on Ukraine.